UsmanAli404/CrowJS/README.md

-This is the readme section of P5GUI library.
+This is the readme section of CrowJS library.
-It is currently empty now, but will soon contain all the information required to get started with using P5GUI.
+It is currently empty now, but will soon contain all the information required to get started with using CrowJS.